New Zealand Labour Party: Ideology

-The party's constitution and platform programme declares its founding principle as democratic socialism, while observers describe Labour's policies as social-democratic and pragmatic in practice.
+The party's constitution and platform programme maintains its founding principle as democratic socialism, while observers describe Labour's policies as social-democratic and pragmatic in practice.
 From the 1990s onwards, Labour has again aimed to use the power of the state to try to achieve a "fairer and more equal society", based on a mixed economy in which both the state and private enterprise play a part.
 Subsequently, the party has also been described as embracing certain social-liberal policies.

 Principles

 According to its current constitution, the party accepts democratic socialist principles, including: